-Fulgamites formed by sustained, giant cloud-to-ground arcs display all of the effects of discharging current, accumulation of ionic dust, z-pinch and the supersonic winds and shock waves they produced.
+Fulgamites formed by sustained, giant cloud-to-ground arcs display the effects of discharging current, accumulation of ionic dust, z-pinch and the supersonic winds and shock waves they produced.
 The images presented show the progression of such an event.

 A more sustained strike begins to accumulate neutralizing material on the spot, forming a flat-topped dome, like a pancake.
-As the material swept in accumulates, the pancake grows to a mesa type structure, held together in a round form by the magnetic pinch.
+As the material accumulates, the pancake grows to a mesa type structure, held together in a round form by the magnetic pinch.

 Positive lightning raises a narrow pinnacle of negatively charged material that boils up from the ground, with dykes which display the current path through the subsurface.
 Not much material is drawn to it from the surroundings, except for the sheath of rock it forms around it.

 In both cases, mountains can form around them due to ambient winds and blowing dust.
-Positive arc fulgamites tend to form monoclines along the dykes, as supersonic winds strike them to create a standing wave, where dust piles into long, linear ranges of triangular wave forms.
+Positive arc fulgamites can form monoclines along the dykes, if ambient, supersonic winds strike them to create a standing wave, where dust piles into long, linear ranges of triangular wave forms.